ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

                         V
               Network Layer Interface
 ~~~~~~~~~~
-{: #fig-abstractions title="Concepts and Relationships in the Transport Services Architecture"}
+{: #fig-abstractions title="Concepts and Relationships in the Transport Services Architecture \[MICHAEL: I think it's bad that establishment is missing from the figure - but I understand it could get messy.
+Maybe writing "(pre-)establishment" could help, to indicate that there is both pre-establishment and establishment ?]"}

 ## Transport Services API Concepts